 Mobile optimization: optimizing your content for mobile

-Mobile optimization is the process of adjusting your website content to ensure that your website visitors accessing the site from mobile devices have an experience optimized for their device.
+Mobile optimization is the process of adjusting your website content to ensure that visitors that access the site from mobile devices have an experience customized to their device.

+Optimized content flows easily between desktop and mobile devices to provide the user with an outstanding experience.
 Mobile devices have small screens and users are often on-the-go.
 They might be on a train or bus commuting, in a coffee shop or in a store.
 Optimized content understands the mobile user.
-It easily adjusts to fit on smaller screens and does not use a font that is so small it cannot be read.
-Videos that are not compatible with mobile devices should not appear on mobile sites.
+It easily adjusts to fit on smaller screens.
+It also adjusts the font so it is large enough to read on a small device.
+Only videos that are compatible with mobile devices should appear on mobile sites.
 Email messages should load quickly and not have too many images that make it difficult for the user to scan the message.
-Optimized content flows easily between desktop and mobile devices to provide the user with an outstanding experience.

 The importance of mobile optimization

-Customers today spend increasing amounts of time on mobile and they are exploring all types of content.
-According to Google, more searches are now performed on mobile than on desktop, that is another reason why mobile optimization is so important.
-Email monday found that between 15 and 70 percent of your email opens are going to be done on mobile devices depending upon your target audience.
+Customers today spend increasing amounts of time exploring all types of content on mobile.
+According to Google, more searches are now performed on mobile than on desktop.
+In BrightEdge’s 2017 mobile study, we found that 57% of all online traffic occurred on smartphones and tablets.
+Email Monday found that between 15 and 70 percent of emails opened on mobile devices, depending on your target audience.

 How to optimize content for mobile?

-- Recognize that nearly any type of content you develop may be viewed on mobile, and that creating a strong user experience requires you to make sure it is ready for this possibility.
+- Nearly any type of content you develop may be viewed on mobile.
+Creating a strong user experience requires you to make sure all content is ready for this possibility.

-- Make sure any videos on your pages are compatible with smart devices.
+- Any videos on your pages should be compatible with smart devices.

-- If possible, make your content scrollable, rather than forcing people to click through multiple pages, which can be challenging on mobile.
+- Make content scrollable, rather than forcing people to click through multiple pages, which can be challenging on mobile.

-- Make sure your images are high-quality and closely cropped to maximize detail, even when shrunk to fit a smaller screen.
+- Your images should be high-quality and closely cropped to maximize detail, even when shrunk to fit a smaller screen.